hsci-r/finnish-media-scrapers/paper.md

 # Acknowledgements

-We acknowledge contributions from Suomen Kuvalehti team (Samuel Nyroos, Salla Vuorikoski and Leena Sharma) during the testing phase of the scrapers.
+We acknowledge contributions from the Suomen Kuvalehti team (Samuel Nyroos, Salla Vuorikoski and Leena Sharma) during the testing phase of the scrapers.

 # References